Yanru-Wu/Yanru-Wu.github.io/_pages/about.md

 Hi, I'm **Yanru Wu (吴彦儒)**.

-I am currently a sophomore at Huazhong University of Science and Technology.
+I am currently a junior at Huazhong University of Science and Technology.

 At present, I am fortunate to work with [Prof.Yue Wang](https://yuewang.xyz/) in the [GVL Lab](https://usc-gvl.github.io/) at University of Southern California.
 And my academic journey has also been enriched by a collaboration with [Prof.Yao Wan](http://wanyao.me/) in [ONE Lab](https://oneslab.github.io/) at Huazhong University of Science and Technology.